juliano/juliano.github.io/_posts/2020-05-04-deathstar-zio-stream.md

 ## Changing the environment: `SuperLaserShop`

-We probably share the same opinion about the one who came up with this requirement:
+We probably share the same opinion about the person who came up with this requirement:

 ![](/assets/images/drevil.jpg){: .align-center}